Program of Study

 Learning objectives that UAlbany students are expected to attain through their course of study within their academic program.

-- Our students demonstrate the ability to integrate educational theory in the service of guiding effective instructional decision making.
+- The ability to integrate educational theory in the service of guiding effective instructional decision making

-- Our students use technology effectively to support collaboration and engagement in the process of knowledge construction.
+- Use technology effectively to support collaboration and engagement in the process of knowledge construction

-- Our students promote meaningful, engaged learning for diverse students, regardless of their race, gender, ethnic heritage, or cultural background
+- Promote meaningful, engaged learning for diverse students, regardless of their race, gender, ethnic heritage or cultural background

 Careers and Advisement